Shutsen/officient/README.md

 # install dependencies
 npm install

-# IMPORTANT: BEFORE running the dev server, get your temporary token via your officient account and REPLACE in following files:
-src/components/ListPeople.vue
-src/components/ListPeopleDetail.vue
-src/components/TimeEngagement.vue

-# serve with hot reload at localhost:8080
+# run the app and serve with hot reload at localhost:8080
 npm run dev

 # build for production with minification